VictoriaMetrics/VictoriaMetrics/docs/vmctl.md

 2022/10/21 12:09:49 Total time: 4.71824253s
 ```

-It is important to know that if you run your Mimir installation in multi-tenant mode, remote read protocol
+It is important to know that if you run your Cortex installation in multi-tenant mode, remote read protocol
 requires an Authentication header like `X-Scope-OrgID`.
 You can define it via the flag `--remote-read-headers=X-Scope-OrgID:demo`